February 25, 2020

 Liming attributes this success to vigorous preplanning.
 “Having preparation milestones was the key to success.
 At every stage, we knew the responsibilities of each crew member—from when the trailer arrived onsite to its departure.”

 Working in small groups of two and three, DPR’s eight-person SPW installation team completed the work in 13 days, building on average 2,300 sq. ft. each day—four times faster than conventional building methods and well ahead of DPR’s already rigorous projected schedule of 17 days.
 A variety of trades were able to put their work in place sooner as the result of the accelerated structural schedule.
 DPR also self-performed the concrete and drywall scopes of the building.

 DPR’s design and owner partners were also impressed with the rapid pace of construction, even though recenter had originally been designed using conventional steel.
 While the initial decision to pursue prefabrication was driven by scheduling considerations, the project’s overall budget also came in at the same cost as conventional steel.

 “By the end of the project they were really surprised and impressed by the total benefits the system provided.
 They were also now more aware of how the system works so they could design the next one with that approach in mind,” said Dave Kloubec, Texas-based lead for DBC.

-Importantly, this approach helped expedite the work while maintaining quality, safety and cost.
-There were zero safety incidents, and the reduced schedule helped reduce risk exposure.
+recenter had zero safety incidents, and the project’s reduced schedule helped reduce risk exposure.
 Not only did the recenter project team top the daily install average from previous projects, it condensed what would have taken up to 60 workers onsite to construct in 3.5 months into mere weeks with only eight workers.
 Additionally, leveraging SPW and digital prefabrication helped solve local trade resource deficiencies and avoided trade stacking on an already complicated site with tight access.